peterjagielski/sql-project/README.md

 ### 2. Create the Tables

-- Open the `create_tables.sql` script in your Oracle SQL client.
+- Open the `schema.sql` script in your Oracle SQL client.
 - Execute the script to create the necessary tables in your Oracle database.
 @create_tables.sql
 ### 3. Insert Sample Data